hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250605928v1-moa-heterogeneous-mixture-of-adapters-for-parameter-efficient-fine-t.md

 ---
 layout: default
-title: MoA: Heterogeneous Mixture of Adapters for Parameter-Efficient Fine-Tuning of Large Language Models
+title: "MoA: Heterogeneous Mixture of Adapters for Parameter-Efficient Fine-Tuning of Large Language Models"
 ---

 # MoA: Heterogeneous Mixture of Adapters for Parameter-Efficient Fine-Tuning of Large Language Models